Skip to main content

 Updated over a week ago

-If you are working with an external system that captures scores such as a chip or an aquatics timing system.
-You can quickly process scores into Competition Corner through a simple API connection.
+If you're working with an external timing or scoring system — such as a chip timing system or an aquatics timing platform — you can push scores directly into Competition Corner in real time through a simple API connection.

-This is what a typical output would look like from your originating system in a JSON format:
+Below is an example of what a typical API payload looks like in JSON format:

 [